 Best Family Locator Apps

-While there are many applications that provide real-time location sharing (like WhatsApp and Google Maps) what separates Glympse from the rest is that you don’t have to install anything on another person’s mobile device.
-All they need is a web browser to access the link you share via SMS, email.
+While there are many applications that provide real-time location sharing (like WhatsApp and Google Maps), Glympse doesn’t require the other person to download an app.
+All they need is a web browser to access the link you share via SMS or email.

 - Does not require you to install anything on another person’s mobile device